'Diggin It' Spring Garden Festival

 Please enjoy this short video that provides an overview of the gardens.

-This summer, the horticulture staff and volunteers planted of 60,000 caladiums in the Live Oak Allee.
-They lasted until late October and are gone now but were so beautiful we made a short video to share with you.
+The horticulture staff and volunteers planted of 60,000 caladiums in the Live Oak Allee.
+You can see them from early summer through the first frost (usually late fall).
+They are so beautiful we made a short video to share with you.

 Brookgreen Gardens is the floral jewel of South Carolina's coastal community.
 Located south of Myrtle Beach, the 9,100-acre property is a testament to the natural landscapes that surrounded this site.